nijoakim/combo-whist/README.md

 - English
 - Swedish

 If you want to help out to extend the list, contact me or submit a pull request.
-Otherwise, this list is likely to never be extended (unless my french miracelously improves).
+Otherwise, this list is likely to never be extended (unless my french miraculously improves).